rlumpcoursera/RCleanDataProj/README.md

 1. Get data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-2. Run the run_analysis.R r script (found in in this respository): run_analysis <- function(dataDir,outfile)
+2. Run the *run_analysis.R* r script (found in in this respository): run_analysis <- function(dataDir,outfile)
-     where  dataDir is root of data from item 1, and outfile is desired path for reulsultant output
+     where  dataDir is root of data from item 1, and outfile is desired path for resultant output